mpw07458/kube-kops-manifest/README.md

 ```
 > k8s_qa_key.pub is the key that is used by Kubernetes, we set it in the *-feed.yaml

-> If you want to modify the Chef Runlist, you can edit it in the
-chef-template.yaml and chef-template-nofips.yaml

 ## Ensure Hashicorp Vault is working and connecting correctly